Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 ### 5) Data Lakes

 A data lake captures anything the organization deems valuable for future use.Essentially  it serves as a central repository that holds a large amount of data in its native, raw format.
 This approach differs from a traditional data warehouse, which transforms and processes the data at the time of ingestion.Its optimized to for scaling from gigabytes to terabytes and petabytes of data.
+They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.

+Typically this transformation uses an **ELT (extract-load-transform)** pipeline, where the data is ingested and transformed in place.
+Source data that is already relational may go directly into the data warehouse, using an ETL process, skipping the data lake.

 A following table will help to make your use case clearer
 ![Comparison Table](/images/comparing-data-lakes-and-data-warehouses.png)

+#### When to use Data Lake solutions

+* Data lake stores are often used in event streaming or IoT scenarios, because they can persist large amounts of relational and nonrelational data without transformation or schema definition.

 ### 6) Delta Lakes